So, this is what happened.

 He grabbed an Uber and came to pick me up, and off to the airport we went.
 On the way to the airport, we swapped stories about how we ended up buying our ticket and I said something like, well, since you didn’t respond to my text, I just bought my ticket.
 But he said he did respond.
 And then, we realized?

 His message was never delivered to me!
-Had that message gone through, there is a good chance Mark and I would not have partook in this epic weekend.
+Had that message gone through, there is a good chance Mark and I would not have partaken in this epic weekend.
 We were both feeling like crap and had not eaten, so we did something that I rarely do – got fast food at the airport.

 I got on the plane early, and since I was flying Alaska, I wasn’t upgraded.
 You know when you get on the plane, and you see someone coming toward your seat and you’re silently thinking, “Please don’t sit by me, please don’t sit by me…”